data-for-change/anyway/docs/DOCKER.md

 Use `sudo` before each docker commands if you are using ubuntu.

-To install requirements again, update DB schema OR redeploy any of the requirement involving the dependencies installation, simply rebuild the image;
-Run in anyway `docker-compose build`
+To install requirements again, update DB schema OR redeploy any of the requirement involving the dependencies installation, simply rebuild the image - Run in anyway directory:

+    docker-compose build

+Run docker-compose in detached mode - containers are running in background:

+    docker-compose up -d

 List your local docker images: